alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 ### Content of file `maassud_param_list.dat`

-File `maassud_param_list.dat` defines an ensemble of parameter values defining the simulation.
+File `maassud_param_list.dat` provides an ensemble of parameter values defining the simulation.
 It is relatively lengthy and we will focus on important parts below.
 Other parameters should be kept unchanged in most cases.

 ```bash
 !___________________________________________________________